Bongus11/RecRoomStudioDiscordRichPresence/README.md

 Created by Bongus#6063

 Create an Issue if you need any help, please report any errors you get and make sure to include either screenshots, or log files in the Issue.

-DOCUMENTATION:

-   - You can access the settings from Window > RRS Rich Presence.
-   - The project name is the name of the folder the project is located in, which should be the name you gave the project in Unity Hub.

-INSTALLATION:

-   1. Download the package.zip file from [here](https://github.com/Bongus11/RecRoomStudioDiscordRichPresence/releases).
-   2. Unzip file and extract the .unitypackage file.
-   3. Go to Assets > Import Package > Custom Package
-   4. Select the package you just downloaded.
-   5. Restart Unity for the package to work properly.